 Vice President for Communications

-We are looking for an experienced and savvy communications and marketing professional who is an enthusiastic and energetic self-starter with a keen attention to detail.
-You must possess excellent oral and written communication skills, the ability to juggle multiple (and we mean multiple) deadlines and projects, and be comfortable leading not only our internal creative team but also partnering with other College departments, with outside agencies and vendors, and living and working as part of a vibrant multicultural community.
-You must also have:
+Knox is looking for a strategic leader, an experienced and savvy communications and marketing professional who is an imaginative, nimble, and innovative thinker.
+A sense of humor will be welcome.
+The successful candidate will be a collaborative campus leader with proven management skills and an enthusiastic, energetic self‐starter with a keen attention to detail.
+Our new communications leader must possess excellent oral and written communication skills, the ability to juggle multiple deadlines and projects and be comfortable leading not only our internal creative team but also partnering with other College departments, outside agencies and vendors, living and working as part of a vibrant multicultural community.
+Other requirements: